Pope's Worldwide Prayer Network

 Year founded: 1844

-Since 1844 our mission has been to help Christians live out their desire to serve God with their whole lives and their whole selves.
+Since 1844 their mission has been to help Christians live out their desire to serve God with their whole lives and their whole selves.
 God asks us all to pray for ourselves and for others.
 To make ourselves a living sacrifice and to pray without ceasing for all the needs of the Church and for the whole world.
 Since the nineteenth century popes have asked the Apostleship of Prayer to pray for specific intentions.
 We receive two prayer intentions each month from the Holy Father, pledging ourselves to pray for them every day.

 In 2006, the board of the Apostleship of Prayer approved this statement of our mission: